Cehnice: Etymology

 The name is derived from the personal name Cehna, meaning "the village of Cehna's people".

 Geography

 Cehnice is located about 10 km southeast of Strakonice and 41 km northwest of České Budějovice.
 It lies on the border between the České Budějovice Basin and Bohemian Forest Foothills.
 The highest point is a nameless hill at 627 m above sea level.
 The stream Cehnický potok flows through the municipality.
 The municipal territory is rich in fishponds.

 History

 The first written mention of Cehnice is from 1342, when a fortress stood here and Cehnice was in the possession of the Lords of Říčany (a branch that called themselves Cehnic of Říčany).
 They owned Cehnice until 1602, when it was annexed to the Štěkeň estate.
 In 1540, the village was promoted to a market town, but it later lost its privileges.

 Transport

-The I/22 road from Vodňany to Strakonice, which further continues to Klatovy, passes through the municipality.
+The I/22 road from Vodňany to Strakonice, which further continues to Klatovy, runs through the municipality.